 “A central question of youth development is how to get adolescents’ fires lit, how to have them develop the complex of dispositions and skills needed to take charge of their lives.”
 (Larson, 2000)

 Lots of studies have been done on positive education and its potential impacts.
-Here are some summaries of research findings on positive education.
+Here are some summaries of research findings on the benefits of positive education.

-Sheila M. Clonan and colleagues (2004) found that that the incorporation of positive psychology in learning environments helped foster individual strengths.
-It promoted the development of positive institutions, and it made students more successful.
+Sheila M. Clonan and colleagues (2004) found that the incorporation of positive psychology in learning environments helped foster individual strengths.
+It encouraged the development of positive institutions, and it made students more successful.

-Researchers established that positive education interventions had a more lasting impact on changing student behavior than other methods.
+Still, more research confirms these results, including studies establishing that positive education interventions had a more lasting impact on changing student behavior than other methods (Adler, 2016).